mui/tech-challenge-full-stack/README.md

 ### Out of scope

 - To keep the scope of the assignment small, we'll keep the system user-agnostic.
 No authentication is required, assume you are the only user of this application.
-- No need to write documentation, unless there's extra steps involved in starting the application.
+- No need to write documentation, unless there are extra steps involved in starting the application.

 ### Nice to haves: